Main Second Level Navigation

 PhD

-Our most recent work in the glycosyltransferase area deals with the protein-O-glycosyltransferases specific for the EGF-like domains found primarily in the Notch receptor and its ligands.
-It is not only uncovering how these enzymes ensure the proper folding and targeting of these important signalling molecules but the likely role that they played in the evolution of multicellular organisms.
-Our interest in glycosyltransferases also extends to those that modify N-glycans to mediate ER protein folding and lysosomal enzyme targeting, processes that are critical in protein homeostasis.
+Our most recent work in the glycosyltransferase area deals with the protein-O-glycosyltransferases specific for the EGF-like domains found in the Notch receptor and its ligands.
+It is not only uncovering how these enzymes ensure the proper folding and targeting of these signaling molecules but the likely role that they played in the evolution of multicellular organisms.
+Our work on glycosyltransferases also extends to those that modify N-glycans to mediate ER protein folding and lysosomal enzyme targeting.
+How these enzymes recognize their folded and unfolded substrates remains essentially unknown, and the goal is to fill that knowledge gap through structural and biochemical analysis.
+Proper functioning of these enzymes is essential for maintaining protein homeostasis, and our work promises to elucidate how their failure gives rise to a range of human diseases.

 Courses taught